What You Will Learn

 Why Study Journalism at CCM?

-Students work in a state-of-the-art, multi-purpose journalism classroom with access to the full Adobe suite.
+Learn and work in a state-of-the-art, multi-purpose journalism classroom with access to the full Adobe suite.
 Professor John Soltes teaches all core courses and is a graduate of the prestigious Columbia University Graduate School of Journalism.
 He is also the author of a wide variety of publications, including work published in the New York Times and The Guardian.

 In addition, CCM publishes The Youngtown Edition, which began printing in 1968 and is one of the oldest community college newspapers in the nation and has recently earned numerous awards.
 Scholarship opportunities are available for those who work on the campus newspaper.